LoopKit/loopdocs/docs/use/overview.md

 <img src="img/glucose_hidden.png" width="200">
 </p>

 The predicted glucose view is a great way to gain insight into the various components’ importance in Loop’s prediction of eventual BG.
-You can get to this view by tapping on the Glucose Chart in the Loop Display.

 The graph at the top of this view will match your Glucose Chart.
 Below this chart you will see a very detailed explanation of all of the variables that Loop takes into account in predicting your future BG value.
 Each of those effects (including Carbohydrates, Insulin, Glucose Momentum and Retrospective Correction) includes details of the calculation use.
-You can tap on any of the entries to turn them off and on.
-The resulting changes can be viewed in the graph above.
+You can tap on any of the entries to turn them off and on for visualization.
+The resulting changes can be viewed by the changes in the dashed lines.

 Additionally, at the bottom of this screen there is a setting to “Enable Retrospective Correction”.
 By enabling it, it will more aggressively increase or decrease basal delivery when BG movement doesn’t match the carbohydrates and insulin-based model.
+You can read more about this setting in the Algorithm section of these docs.

 ### Active Insulin Chart